I am more

 Nothing matters then.
 Your genes, your environ, the rituals, the religions, the dogmas, the ‘isms’ all irrelevant, for then, and only then it’s no longer about this life that you lead after all.

-Artists and philosophers, both abhor reality.
-They are in abject denial of the ever-present present and are constantly trying to re-interpret, to repaint, to redefine reality.
+Artists and philosophers, both seemingly abhor reality.
+They appear to be in abject denial of the ever-present present and are constantly trying to re-interpret, to repaint, to redefine reality.
 They refuse to take reality at face value and and have a need to re-create it if you will.

 Why the need to redefine and repaint?
 To look at something and accept at face value – just to be – denies us the depths, heights and breadth to which our minds can reach.